GoogleCloudPlatform/apigee-samples/README.md

 - [basic-quota](basic-quota) -
   A sample which shows how to implement a basic API consumption quota
 - [integrated-developer-portal](integrated-developer-portal) -
-  A sample which shows you how to utilize an integrated developer portal
+  This sample demonstrates how to create an Apigee Integrated portal and shows how to expose your API products to its catalog

 ### <a name="modifying"></a>Modifying a sample proxy